Quentin Seedorf

-Quentin Seedorf (born 14 September 2000) is a Dutch professional footballer of Surinamese descent who most recently played as a left-back for Polish side Zagłębie Sosnowiec.
+Quentin Jürgen Seedorf (born 14 September 2000) is a Dutch professional footballer of Surinamese descent who plays as a left-back.

 Career

 Seedorf started his senior career with Almere City FC before joining SBV Vitesse in 2014.

 In 2019, he signed for Zagłębie Sosnowiec in the Polish I liga.
 On 23 May 2022, it was announced he would leave the club at the end of the season.

 Personal life

 Quentin is the nephew of a former AC Milan and Real Madrid midfielder Clarence Seedorf.